-UWS has a distinctive and important regional role, with four campuses across the west and south-west of Scotland: Ayr, Dumfries, Hamilton and Paisley.
-To help extend our international reach, appeal and objectives we also have a fifth campus in London, which acts as a dynamic delivery hub for international students to study Bachelor, Masters or Doctorates in Business or Health disciplines.
+UWS has a distinctive and important regional role, with four campuses across the west and south-west of Scotland: Ayr, Dumfries, Lanarkshire and Paisley.
+To help extend our international reach, appeal and objectives we also have a fifth campus in London, which acts as a dynamic delivery hub for international students to study Bachelor, Masters or Doctorates.